Mar Vista Animal Medical Center

 THE HIGH DOSE DEXAMETHASONE SUPPRESSION TEST

 This test is similar to the low dose dexamethasone suppression test except that a higher dose of dexamethasone is used and the patient having the test is already known to have Cushing’s disease through prior testing.
-The idea behind this test is that a patient with a pituitary tumor will show suppression in circulating cortisol when exposed to the high dose of dexamethasone (though suppression does not occur with the low dose).
-If an adrenal tumor is present, suppression does not occur.
+The idea behind both Dexamethasone Suppression tests is to dose the patient with a steroid hormone and see if the patient's body recognizes that this has occurred.
+When higher doses of dexamethasone are used, a pituitary tumor theoretically will suppress cortisone production but an adrenal tumor will not.
 Unfortunately, the theory does not hold well enough to make this a reliable test; a full 20-30% of pituitary tumors will fail to suppress even with the high dose of dexamethasone.
 Further, this test cannot identify patients with adrenal tumors; it is able to confirm about 70-80% of patients with pituitary disease.
 The remaining patients will need further testing.

 ENDOGENOUS ACTH LEVEL